seppo0010/pcitrw/01-algorithms/01-binary-search.md

 ##### Dictionary

-I want to look for a word in an English dictionary.
+A person wants to look for a word in an English dictionary that does not have an index.
-I will open the book in a random page, check out any word in it and compare it with the word I am looking for.
-Since I know that the wirds are sorted alphabetically, I can safely discard all the words between the one I just saw and the beginning or the end of the dictionary based on this comparison.
+They may open the book in a random page, select any word in it and compare it with the word they are looking for.
+Since the words are sorted alphabetically, they know in which direction to proceed.
+They can now repeat this process until finding the desired word.

-I can repeat this process until I find the desired word, noticing that the range is reduced after every comparison.

-Repeating this steps I will reach the desired word, sooner or later.
-But if instead of comparing with any random word, I compare with the word that is exactly in the middle of the not yet discarded list, I am minimizing the number of required comparisons, since every time I will be discarding half of the words.
+Repeating these steps will bring the desired word sooner or later.
+But if instead of comparing any random word, they compare with the word that is exactly in the middle of the valid range, the number of required comparisons is minimized.

 ![](01-binary-search.horse.png)